 For French Learners

-The animated series or the 2011 film adaptation in French offers a fun way for learners.
+The animated series or the 2011 French-language film adaptation offers a fun way for learners to learn.
 The language is simple and suits learners at different levels.
-It covers various vocabulary associated with different backgrounds and cultures.
+It covers a range of vocabulary associated with different backgrounds and cultures.

 2. Un village français (A French Village)